thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

 ```

 Sending the current software list along with the status even in the case of a failure will help the cloud providers to show the most up-to-date software list, especially in the case of partial failures, which would contain the modules and dependencies that got installed, even though the overall update failed.

-# FAQs on design choices

-**Q:** Why have dedicated topics for each operation like `tedge/inbound/software/list`, `tedge/inbound/firmware/update` and `tedge/outbound/software/list`?
-Why not just use a single topic like `tedge/operations` and keep the operation type in the TEdge JSON payload in a `type` field or something like that?

-**A:** The `inbound` and `outbound` pairs are there for request-response handling.
-Even for different operations like software update, firmware update etc,
-having dedicated topics would be easier if different operations are handled by different Thin Edge components like `sm-agent` handling software update operations, a `fw-agent` handling firmware update operations etc.
-Each component can have dedicated request response topics and just deal with the request/responses for that component.
-Keeping a single topic with the operation `type` in the payload will force every component to read every operation message and filter only the ones that are meant for them.
-But, if we plan to have a single component process all the operations, having a single topic might be okay.
-But even in that case, we could have dedicated topics like `tedge/inbound/software/update` and `tedge/inbound/firmware/update` and have that operations-agent subscribe to `tedge/inbound/+` and derive the operation type from the last topic level.